PLEASE NOTE: The January 2022 entry is our last intake for the Coventry University London International Study Centre.

 Coventry University subject rankings

-Coventry University is ranked 12th in the UK and has excellent subject rankings.
-The University is ranked 2nd for Hospitality, Event Management & Tourism, and in the top 25 for Accounting and Finance and Business, Management and Marketing in The Guardian University League Table 2018, so you can be confident in the quality of your intended progression degree.
+Coventry University is ranked 13th in the UK and has an excellent reputation for many subjects.
+The University is ranked 4th for Hospitality, Event Management & Tourism, and in the top 25 for Accounting and Finance and Business, Management and Marketing in The Guardian University League Table 2019, so you can be confident in the quality of your intended progression degree.

 Skills for a successful career